pelias-deprecated/addresses/README.md

-# mapzen addresses project
+# mapzen addresses pipeline

-Explode addresses
+A pipeline for collating, normalizing, de-duplicating, and interpolating address data from a number of different sources, like TIGER and OpenStreetMap.

 ## Install Dependencies